401(k) Rollovers Explained

 An IRA typically offers more investment choices than an employer’s plan, allowing you to invest in a vast array of securities — stocks, bonds, ETFs, and mutual funds.

 Having a wider range of investment options can help reduce your investing risk by diversifying your holdings.
 It’s also easier to monitor an IRA account and stay on top of your investment strategy, giving you more control over your retirement savings.
 You can open an IRA at a bank, brokerage house, or mutual fund company.
-To help determine whether a rollover is something you should consider, click on Should I Rollover to an IRA?
+For more information on whether a rollover is something you should consider, click here.

 If you roll over to an IRA, you might consider converting a portion of it to a Roth IRA.
 You pay taxes on the amount converted but earnings can generally be withdrawn tax-free at age 59 1/2 if you have owned the Roth for at least five years.
 You also won't have to bother with required minimum distributions.
 Owners of traditional IRAs, on the other hand, are required to make mandatory withdrawals when they turn 70 1/2 whether they need the money or not.
 But Roth conversions are not right for all investors.
 Contact your tax advisor for more information and to see if a Roth conversion may be suitable for your specific situation.